I am officially in the phase of life where all my friends are having babies.

 If you know the baby is going to be cloth diapered, buying cloth diapers is a great gift!
 If you know the baby isn't going to be cloth diapered, I wouldn't recommend making this purchase.

 Cloth diapers use a lot of resources to produce.
 If you know the couple won't use them, you don't want to drum up those resources unecessarily.

 I think registries are great.
 Couples can register for exactly what they want.
 So, even if nothing fits into your personal criteria, at least you know that you're buying something the couple will use.

 Having an item that is wanted and used is almost more important than having something that fits into the ethical/sustainable criteria but will go unused.

 Of course, there are a ton of other options!
 This only barely scratches the surface.
 I am not a mother nor have I been on the receiving end of a baby shower.

 If you have, I would love to hear all of your thoughts!
 What are some of the best gifts you've given or recieved from a baby shower?

-This post may contain affiliate linking.
+This post contains affiliate linking.
 It's denoted with an asterisk.
 You can read more on my disclosure page.
-Thank you for your support.